fxchain/shopify-api-node-express/ReadMe.md

 # Shopify Node middleware

-This backend Node application is used as a middleware to enables a frontend apps to interact with Shopify's admin API.
+This backend Node application is used as a middleware to enable frontend apps to interact with Shopify's admin API.

 It uses JWT token and CORS for security.